-Generally, I’m looking for books that capture the pure joy, pain and wonder of growing up.
+Generally, I’m looking for books that capture the pain and joy of growing up.
 Being a child or a teenager is a unique time in life when you’re discovering the world around you and who you are for the first time, and I’m looking for stories that capture that spirit on the page and will stay with readers for a lifetime.

 I am a huge horror fan.
 From ghost stories to gore, I love it all.
 I especially want a YA horror that deals with real world issues, like Get Out.
 Please send me all the spooky!
-I’m searching for a gripping YA thriller, too, with a voice, hook or twist that stands out from other popular books in this area.
+I’m always a fan of gripping YA thrillers, too, with a voice, hook or twist that stands out from other popular books in this area.

-I’m desperate for a YA romance with a strong hook (something that feels like it could be on Netflix) and characters that you keep thinking about long after you’ve stopped reading about them.
-In contemporary YA I’m also keen to find something that speaks out about an important topic, like The Hate U Give by Angie Thomas or Asking For It by Louise O’Neill.
+I’m also desperate for contemporary YA romance with a strong hook (something that feels like it could be on Netflix) and characters that you keep thinking about long after you’ve stopped reading about them.
+In contemporary YA I’m always eager to find books that speak out about important topics.

-I’m always on the hunt for funny fiction across all ages, as I believe the importance of humour in books is tragically underrated.
+I’m forever on the hunt for funny fiction across all ages, as I believe the importance of humour in books is tragically underrated.

-I represent all sorts of non-fiction for young people – from politics, to science, to history.
+We represent all sorts of non-fiction for young people – from politics, to science, to history.
 I’d love to see anything inspirational or that takes a fresh angle on an interesting topic.
-Anything that is sure to get young people excited about a subject!
+Anything that will get young people excited about a subject!

-I’m keen to see work from diverse authors across the board.
+I’m keen to see work from underrepresented authors across the board.